CanonicalLtd/maas-docs/en/contributing-build.md

 /snap/bin/documentation-builder
 ```

-See the [documentation-builder GitHub project][github-documentation-builder]
+See the [documentation-builder project][github-documentation-builder] for
-for details.
+details.

 You will now need a web server.
 See the
 [Ubuntu Server Guide][ubuntu-serverguide-apache] for instructions on setting up